ReFreezed/HotParticles/misc/README.txt

         textureHeight           number   Height of the particle texture. textureOffset           table    Texture offset for the particles.
 It's a table with these numeric fields: x, y.
 Is also an array. texturePath             string   Path to the texture relative to the specified base folder.
-Is empty if no path value is available. texturePreset           string   Fallback for when 'texturePath' is empty - is empty otherwise. textureWidth            number   Width of the particle texture. title                   string   Title of the particle system.
+Is empty if no path value is available. texturePreset           string   Name of used built-in texture if no custom texture is specified - is empty otherwise. textureWidth            number   Width of the particle texture. title                   string   Title of the particle system.
 Is empty by default.